Norway oil and gas workers to strike on Tuesday, cutting output | Headlines

 If they did, it could reduce the output of crude and other oil liquids by another 160,000 boed and natural gas output by close to 230,000 boed, according to a Reuters calculation.
 Close to a quarter of Norway gas output would thus be shut by Saturday, as well as around 15% of its oil production.

+Equinor, the operator of the platforms, was not immediately available to comment on the impact of the latest escalation.
+GOVERNMENT

 The Norwegian government has said it was following the conflict "closely".
 It can intervene to stop a strike if there are exceptional circumstances.
-The strike, in which workers are demanding wage hikes to compensate for rising inflation, comes amid high oil and gas prices, with supplies of gas to Europe especially tight after Russian export cutbacks.
+Ingvartsen, the union leader, said the latest escalation was not a way to pressure the government to intervene and impose a settlement.
+He had not been touch with the government, he said.

+"Our goal is that employers engage with us and listen to their employees," he told Reuters.
+Members of the Lederne trade union, who represent senior workers, on Thursday voted down a proposed wage agreement that had been negotiated by companies and union leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)